systemd-logind.service, systemd-logind — Login manager

 for each concurrent session of a user.
 Also, a per-user service manager is started as system service instance of

 Generating and managing session IDs.
-If auditing is available and an audit session ID is set for a session already, the session ID is initialized from it.
+If auditing is available and an audit session ID is already set for a session, then this ID is reused as the session ID.
 Otherwise, an independent session counter is used.

-Providing PolicyKit-based access for users to operations such as system shutdown or sleep
+Providing PolicyKit-based access for users for operations such as system shutdown or sleep

 Implementing a shutdown/sleep inhibition logic for applications

 Handling of power/sleep hardware keys

 Session switch management

 Automatic spawning of text logins (gettys) on virtual console activation and user runtime directory management

 User sessions are registered with logind via the pam_systemd(8) PAM module.

 See logind.conf(5) for information about the configuration of this service.